davidtchiu/davidtchiu.github.io/teaching/cs240/hwk2.wordplay/index.md

 ## Homework: Wordplay

-David was on a long flight recently, and to kill time he found himself playing a few games on the back of the seats.
-Among them, a game called _Wordplay_ was by far the most interesting and it just so happens to make for a nice homework assignment.

-Here's how it goes.
+True Story: David was on a long flight home with his kids recently, and to kill time, he found himself playing a few games on the back of the seats.
+One among them, a game called _Wordplay_, was by far the most interesting and challenging.
+It also happens to make for a nice homework assignment.
+Here's how the game goes.
 The computer selects a random 6-letter word from the English dictionary.
 We'll call this the _root word_.
-The computer tells this word to the player, and it is the player's job to list as many words as they can think of that uses a subset of the root word's letters.
+The computer tells this word to the player, and it is the player's job to list as many other words as they can think of that uses a subset of the root word's letters.
+To reduce possibilities, the computer only considers words that are 3 or more letters in length.

 To accomplish gameplay, the computer must run some internal computation to determine a list of all possible English words of lengths 3 to 6 that can be formed using those letters.
 For instance, suppose the selected 6-letter root word is "popped", then the following words can be formed using a subset of its letters: "popped" (by default), "pop", "ode", "dope", "pope", "pep", ... and so on.
 To give you a hint on how many there are, the computer lists the possible words in hidden form (think Hangman).
 Every correct answer will reveal a hidden word, and it's up to the player to try to guess them all.